 The value range of logical unit numbers for disk units is 50-89 and 160-177.
-The values of 50, 51, 52, and 53 indicate that any disk unit may be used; the specific type of disk unit is not essential to the execution of the program.
+The values of 50 to 59 indicate that any disk unit may be used; the specific type of disk unit is not essential to the execution of the program.
 If a specific type of disk unit is required, the proper logical unit number must be used in assigning the device.
 The standard logical unit number assignments are listed in Table A-1.
-Additional characteristics of disk subsystems are presented in Appendix C.